 - blood tests for cholesterol and clotting problems

-The main treatment for cerebral ischemia is intravenous tissue plasminogen activator (TPA), which breaks up clots.
-TPA is most effective when it’s given within three hours of the start of a stroke.
-It cannot be given more than five hours after the start of the stroke.
-TPA can cause bleeding, so you can’t take it if you have a history of:
+The main treatment for ischemic stroke is intravenous tissue plasminogen activator (tPA), which breaks up clots.
+2018 guidelines from the American Heart Association (AHA) and the American Stroke Association (ASA) state that tPA is most effective when it’s given within four and a half hours from the start of a stroke.
+It can’t be given more than five hours after the start of the stroke.
+Because tPA can result in bleeding, you can’t take it if you have a history of:

 - hemorrhagic stroke

 - bleeding in the brain

 - recent major surgery or head injury